Remove Your Shoes At The Door

 In many countries (Canada, Denmark, Austria, Norway) and Asia and in some U.S. states, such as Alaska, it is the custom to take your shoes off at the door.
 Many people would not even think of wearing shoes in someone's home.
 They may even bring their own slippers along.
 On the other hand, many people recoil at the thought of being asked to remove their shoes.

-Good reasons to request “please take off your shoes.”
+Good reasons to ask people to "please take off your shoes."

 Dirt & Filth